TimofeySIvanov/project_3_public/README.md

 By Timofey Ivanov
-This js scrip creates form for registration
+This js code creates form for registration